ORACLE_HOME_LISTNER is not SET

 [oracle@test ~]$ vi `which dbstart`

-It’s worth mentioning that there’s a missing letter “E” in the variable name ORACLE_HOME_LISTNER, which is NOT a typo.
+It's worth mentioning that there's a missing letter "E" in the variable name ORACLE_HOME_LISTNER deliberately, which is NOT a typo.
 Can you tell that?

-As for dbshut, it has the same story as dbstart: ORACLE_HOME_LISTNER is not SET, unable to auto-stop Oracle Net Listener.
+As for dbshut, it has the same solutions as dbstart.

 Shell Scripts for Server Reboots